NOVELIST, SHORT-STORY WRITER AND JOURNALIST

 South-East/Southeaster is a richly poetic study of Boga, a solitary man with a dream to build a boat and fish the mythical dorado; until he is swept up in a drama as violent as life on the Delta is harsh.

-Organised to accompany the publication of Southeaster, Sophie Lewis, And Other Stories’ Editor at the time, talked to the translator about coming upon Conti’s Spanish-language novel Sudeste (1962) in a small-town library in Spain, and who relates the story of its journey to English through rights negotiations, translation, publication and promotion.
-He also describes the experience of his visit to the Delta, a world little changed since Conti wrote the novel in the early 1960s, and how the translation itself was, or was not, influenced by his month on the islands.
+Organised to accompany the publication of Southeaster, Sophie Lewis, And Other Stories’ Editor at the time, talked to me about the path from coming upon Conti’s Spanish-language novel Sudeste (1962) to publishing a first English-language edition.
+I also describes the experience of visiting the Delta, a world little changed since Conti wrote the novel in the early 1960s, and how the translation itself was, or was not, influenced by his month on the islands.

 John Hodgson found reading Southeaster prompted reflections on the nature of the translator’s relationship with the work which reminded him of Brazilian Mário de Andrade’s classic Macunaíma.

-Haroldo Conti wrote short stories in addition to his novels until his kidnapping from the streets in May 1976 and subsequent listing amongst those “disappeared” during the political repression which followed a military coup in Argentina.
+Haroldo Conti wrote short stories in addition to his novels until his kidnapping from the streets in May 1976 and subsequent listing amongst those “permanently disappeared” during the political repression which followed a military coup in Argentina.